Projective characterization of higher-order quantum transformations: Implications of replacing types with projectors

-This is indeed a sign of the algebra being an instance of linear logic: it follows the logic rule that if A implies B, then not B must imply not A. As such, the $\rightarrow$ corresponds to the \textit{linear implication} of LL, nicknamed \textit{lollipop} and noted ``$\multimap$''.
-Negating the input of a transformation allows one to treat it as a composition:
+This is a sign of the algebra being an instance of logic: it follows the logic rule that if A implies B, then not B must imply not A. `Propositions' $\Proj{}{}$ consist of $k$ `sub-propositions' $\{\Proj{}{A},\ldots\Proj{}{K}\}$ that can be composed in two different manners: using $\otimes$ or $\overline{\:\cdot\:}\rightarrow\cdot$; and each (sub)proposition can be negated using $\overline{\:\cdot\:}$.
+To compare two propositions, the connectives $\cap$ and $\cup$ are used, and the comparison of two propositions is itself a valid proposition.
+The lattice is then the set of all propositions.
+As a model of logic, the projector algebra happens to form a degenerate instance of \textit{multiplicative additive linear logic} (MALL) \cite{GIRARD1987} because its connectives obey the following De Morgan dualities: